MichelleDomagala-Tang/GazeTracker/README.md

-# Project Name
+# GazeTracker

-Developer Names:
+Developer Names: Jay Mody, Eshaan Chaudhari, Caitlin Bridel, Michelle Domagala-Tang

-Date of project start:
+Date of project start: 09-16-2023

-This project is ...
+This project is an open-source web based eye-tracking system that is used to analyze webcam information in realtime.

 The folders and files for this project are as follows: